jthoma/code-collection/README.md

 ## Postman to NodeJS Code Generator

 Generate code abstraction by reading the postman export.
 Any rest api can be abstracted to node.js code module using this code writer.

+## gTerm

+gterm - a console app in php to learn and test Travelport Galileo GDS Terminal Commands [demo on YouTube](https://youtu.be/30wohPsWBa4)